Ancient Peoples in Yorkshire

 Anglo-Saxon King Æthelfrith was able to unite Deira with the northern Kingdom of Bernicia, forming the Kingdom of Northumbria in about 600 AD.
 Its capital was at Eoforwic (York). Æthelfrith was killed in battle in 616 and was succeeded by King Edwin.

 Edwin and his army now pushed westwards towards the Pennine region of Northumbria finally invaded Elmet in 617.
 The Elmetians, led by King Ceretic, fled south-east towards Danum (Doncaster), where they made a stand at Bawtry.
-The Anglo-Saxon force defeated the forces of Elmet and Ceretic expelled.
-Edwin at last incorporated Elmet into Northumbria, bringing it under Anglo-Saxon Rule.
+The Anglo-Saxon force defeated the forces of Elmet and Ceretic was expelled.
+Edwin incorporated Elmet into Northumbria, finally bringing it under Anglo-Saxon Rule.

 Edwin, (ruler of Northumbria) reigned for seventeen years and he occupied Elmet and expelled Ceretic (son of Guallauc), the King of this region.